Force between magnets: Force between two magnetic poles

 The pole description is useful to practicing magneticians who design real-world magnets, but real magnets have a pole distribution more complex than a single north and south.
 Therefore, implementation of the pole idea is not simple.
 In some cases, one of the more complex formulas given below will be more useful.

-Force between two nearby magnetized surfaces of area A
+Force between two nearby magnetic surfaces

 The mechanical force between two nearby magnetized surfaces can be calculated with the following equation.
 The equation is valid only for cases in which the effect of fringing is negligible and the volume of the air gap is much smaller than that of the magnetized material, the force for each magnetized surface is: